eam-00/Linux-Notes/Desktop-Environments/GNOME.md

 - Extract the zip file
 - cd onto the extracted directory
   On the directory there is a file named "metadata.json".
+  Do a less on the file and look for the value on the "uuid" variable.